TaoLinShowdown/manga-guessr/README.md

 ## Server

 Backend is built with Express and PostgreSQL hosted on Heroku
 Code can be found [here](https://github.com/TaoLinShowdown/manga-guessr-server)

+## Plans in the Future

+- Multiplayer
+- Hardmode (guessing from a small portion of a page)